 Understanding your loan terms

 Let’s face it, loan terms and interest rates can seem complicated.
 Whether you’re applying for an online loan or sitting down with a lender in person, you shouldn’t feel like your loan terms are a mystery when you sign.
 Work with a lender who can help you through the terms of your loan.
 You’ll want to work out how much you’ll have paid in total when you’ve finished your repayment, what fees may be payable under the contract, and when your payments will be due.

 A good lender wants your loan to help you.
 They want to see you succeed.
 The first step is to help you understand the ins and outs of your loan.

 Make your first loan a great experience

 A personal loan is an investment in your financial future.
 Don’t let your first experience be a negative one.
-Nectar is one of New Zealand’s most trusted names in online loans, with a 7-minute application process, a decision in minutes, and, if approved, money in your account the same day.
+Nectar is one of New Zealand’s most trusted names in online loans, with a 7-minute application process and, if approved, we aim to have the money in your account the same day.
 With flexible terms and competitive rates, apply for a loan at Nectar today to make your first loan the right one.